Àngel Llàcer

-Àngel Llàcer Pinós (born 16 January 1974 in Barcelona, Spain) is a Spanish actor, television presenter and drama teacher, known for being member of the jury of the Spanish reality show Tu cara me suena.
+Àngel Llàcer Pinós (born 16 January 1974 in Barcelona, Spain) is a Spanish actor, television presenter and drama teacher, known for being a judge on the Spanish reality show Tu cara me suena.

 He attended the Institut del Teatre, en Barcelona (1996–1997), and completed his education in San Miniato (Italy) and Berlin.
 He has worked as a drama teacher at ESADE and on the TV show Operación Triunfo and made his directorial debut with A Midsummer Night's Dream.